Watch the video on how we honor

 Lifetime Achievement Award

 The "Doris Barnes Retired Educator Lifetime Achievement Award" was created to honor a retired teacher or teachers who have continued to work with youth and the betterment of public education after his/her retirement as has the person for whom it is named.
+Doris, was a founding member of the "ED"ies board.

-Doris, a founding member of the "ED"ies board, is still actively involved in all of its functions at the age of 101!
+Sadly Doris passed away on April 13, 2013.
 Born on a farm in Houlton, Maine, Barnes came to New Hampshire at the age of 18 as a teacher in Barnstead.
 Seven years later she was a teaching principal at Alton Elementary and then moved to other opportunities in Portland, Maine, and Rochester, before becoming a guidance counselor first at Spaulding High School and then at Laconia Middle School, from which she retired at age 80.
 A resident of Laconia, Barnes tutored students for 18 more years after retiring!

 A nominee must be retired after spending a minimum of 20 years as a full time educator.
 It is also expected that the nominee can describe how they have stayed involved working with youth or on other vital issues related to education since retirement.